Here are 20 things that anyone should consider avoiding in life. If avoided, life could be way easier than it currently is, at least for some people:

-1. Suicide: Is there anything beyond death, but eternal darkness and nothingness?
+Suicide: Is there anything beyond death but eternal darkness and nothingness?
 It should be awaited when the time comes.
 Right now, this is the Age of Productivity.

-2. Evil: What is the point of having pleasure over the suffering of others?
-Why is such a thing pleasure-able?
-Pain is no subject for humor and ridicule.
+Evil: What is the point of having pleasure over the suffering of others?
+Why is such a thing pleasurable?
+Pain is no subject for humor or ridicule.

-3. Any form of addiction: Addiction take away your independence, making you dependent on them for happiness, validity and sanity.
+Any form of addiction: Addiction takes away your independence, making you dependent on them for happiness, validity, and sanity.

-5. Joining/creating a cult: A cult is a sphere of darkness that isolates one from the Light of Independent Reasoning.
-What functionality does ignorance serves, beyond the power of those who generate it upon others' minds?
+Joining/creating a cult: A cult is a sphere of darkness that isolates one from the Light of Independent Reasoning.
+What functionality does ignorance serve, beyond the power of those who generate it upon others' minds?

-6. Anxiety: Such state of mind serves no functionality, and thus is best to be avoided.
-It is a state where the System of Survival overreacts, and thus an internal chaos is made, even if it’s temporarily.
+6. Anxiety: Anxiety is a state of mind that serves no purpose and is best avoided.
+It is a state where the body's survival system overreacts, causing internal chaos, even if it is only temporary.
 Victims of anxiety should be treated with care.

-7. Over-exhaustion: The body and the mind are machines motivated by energy.
-When there is minimal to no energy, there is unnecessary suffering when doing a certain task, and the task itself becomes less accomplished than in where there is sufficient energy to complete it.
-Rest should be perceived as a state where one recharges themselves, for a better optimal productivity in the future.
+7. Over-exhaustion: The body and mind are machines that are motivated by energy.
+When there is minimal to no energy, there is unnecessary suffering when doing a certain task, and the task itself becomes less accomplished than when there is sufficient energy to complete it.
+Rest should be perceived as a state where one recharges themselves for better optimal productivity in the future.

-8. Ending up in prison: The purpose of prison is equivalent to that of a school: to teach you and to educate you.
-In the case of the prison, the moral is to make you regret the act of crime you have done, by teaching you that crime is not the way of living.
-You can save up a significant portion of your lifespan by knowing this moral before committing a crime.
+8. Ending up in prison: The purpose of prison is equivalent to that of a school: to teach and educate.
+In the case of prison, the moral is to make you regret the crime you have committed by teaching you that crime is not the way of living.
+You can save a significant portion of your lifespan by knowing this moral before committing a crime.

-small planet, inside an infinite space.
-Even if one is particularly good in one thing, it doesn’t necessarily make them greater or of more existential value than people who are less good in that particular thing.
+10. Big ego: In comparison to the vast void of the universe, we are all tiny beings residing on a small planet in an infinite space.
+Even if one is particularly good at something, it does not necessarily make them greater or of more existential value than people who are less good at that particular thing.

-11. Tension: It is not healthy physically and mentally.
-Perhaps it is good for concentration, but what other functionality does it serve?
+11. Tension: Tension is not healthy physically or mentally.
+It may be good for concentration, but what other purpose does it serve?

 12. Lack of physical activity: Your body is a machine.
 When it is neglected, it becomes weaker to the point of making you suffer.

 14. Lack of commitment: When one is not committed to their job, their productivity remains incomplete.
-When the rail remains unfinished, it becomes a waste of space.
-Only when the rail is completed, it becomes of importance.
+When a rail remains unfinished, it becomes a waste of space.
+Only when the rail is completed does it become important.

 15. Starting a family unprepared or by accident: Not everyone is fit enough to raise a family, whether financially or mentally.
-Be cautious or else you are going to be otherwise-avoidably suffocating and making a new life form damaged as well.
+Be cautious or else you will be suffocating a new life form unnecessarily.

-16. Rudeness: What importance does a rude behavior contains?
-The same massage can be transported without insulting the person before you, and without potential conflicts between you and them.
+16. Rudeness: What purpose does rude behavior serve?
+The same message can be conveyed without insulting the person in front of you and without the potential for conflict between you and them.

-17. Adultery: The entire idea of marriage is to symbolize the loyalty between one and the other.
-When adultery is to be committed, the symbolism of marriage breaks apart.
+17. Adultery: The entire idea of marriage is to symbolize the loyalty between two people.
+When adultery is committed, the symbolism of marriage breaks apart.
 If so, what was the point of marrying in the first place?

 18. Disrespect for your parents: Your parents are your true creators.
 Disrespecting them is equivalent to disrespecting your own life.
-If it weren't for them, you weren’t here, reading this writing.
+If it weren't for them, you wouldn't be here, reading this writing.
 They are the source of life itself.

 19. Disrespect for your children: Your children are your own creation.
-However, it does not grant you absolute authority over them, that gives you the right to put them in deep shame.
-They are people like you, even if they are younger and have less experience than you.
-They are the next members of the world in the future; your behavior towards them right now could have an immense impact on them when they are to develop and mature as people.
+However, this does not give you absolute authority over them, nor does it give you the right to put them to shame.
+They are people just like you, even if they are younger and have less experience than you.
+They are the future members of the world, and your behavior towards them now could have an immense impact on how they develop and mature as people.

-20. Gambling: The faith of entire families may depend on one's ability, or inability, to overcome financial temptations.
-You may be enthusiastic right now in the casino, but this enthusiasm could potentially destroy your and your family's future.
-Entire property could be taken from you.
-There is nothing more vague than gambling.
-Least, not tempt to increase the bet when you are to be successful in a gamble, because a potential failure could worsen when the bet is set up higher.
+20. Gambling: The fate of entire families can depend on one's ability, or inability, to overcome financial temptations.
+You may be feeling enthusiastic right now in the casino, but this enthusiasm could potentially destroy your and your family's future.
+You could lose everything, including your home and your car.
+There is nothing more uncertain than gambling.
+Do not be tempted to increase your bets when you are winning, because a potential loss could be even worse when the stakes are higher.